lit/lit/packages/labs/testing/README.md

 follow the fixture imports so that `lit/experimental-hydrate-support.js` is imported before it.

-The fixture functions expect a lit `TemplateResult` with a Lit element as the top level element.
+The fixture functions expect a Lit `TemplateResult` with a Lit element as the top level element.